-Registered patients should be randomised into the trial upon completion of written Informed Consent Form C.
+Registered patients should be randomised into the trial upon completion of written Informed Consent Form B.

-Following consent, patients will be asked by a member of the site research team to complete the baseline QoL questionnaires (having first completed the Accept/Decline questionnaire) prior to randomisation.
-The person administering the questionnaires should ensure that all questions and all pages of each questionnaire have been completed, and that the patient's TNO is added to each form.
+Following consent, patients will be asked by a member of the site research team (where optional consent has been provided to):

+- Complete the baseline QoL questionnaires (having first completed the Accept/Decline questionnaire) prior to randomisation.
+The person administering the questionnaires should ensure that all questions and all pages of each questionnaire have been completed, and that the patient's TNO is added to each form - Translational blood samples should be taken in accordance with the LORIS Blood Sample Collection Guidelines.

-Randomisation will be performed via completion of the Randomisation Form followed by a telephone call to the CRCTU at the University of Birmingham.
+Randomisation will be performed via completion of the Randomisation Form followed by a telephone call to the CRCTU at the University of Birmingham or electronically by the research team at site using the LORIS trial system accessed via the CRCTU Systems Portal, where permission has been granted by the Trial Office.

-To randomise a patient, please telephone 8 0800 371 969 or 8 0121 414 7844
+To randomise a patient, please telephone

-(Monday to Friday, 9.00 am to 5.00 pm)
+2 0121 414 3017 (Monday to Friday, 9.00 am to 5.00 pm)